spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 **Step 5.** Install Git

-The SpacialOS GDK for Unity source code is hosted on GitHub.
+The SpatialOS GDK for Unity source code is hosted on GitHub.
 You need to download and install  [Git](https://git-scm.com/downloads) or [GitHub Desktop](https://desktop.github.com/) in order to clone the GDK repositories.

 **Step 6.** Restart your machine.